henribru/google-ads-stubs/README.md

 $ pip install google-ads-stubs
 ```

+The stubs should be automatically picked up by your editor or typechecker.

 ## Caveats

 There are some caveats.
 The primary one is that type inference does _not_ work for the `get_type`
-method of `Client`.The workaround is to explicitly state the type.
+method of `GoogleAdsClient`.The workaround is to explicitly state the type.
 You can also instantiate the object directly to get inference.

 ```python
 # Replace this: